w3c/wai-curricula/intro.md

   * Awareness of diverse types of disabilities and related accessibility needs
   * Understanding of different types of design barriers preventing accessibility
   * Knowledge about different types of assistive tools and adaptive strategies
-  * Appreciation for overlapping user needs and the principles of universal design
+  * Appreciation for overlapping user needs and the principles of inclusive design

 ### Prerequisites for Learners